tuffythejeep/5-Day-Weather-Webpage/README.md

 In order for my work to show what I can do, I used HTML, CSS, JavaScript, and Server Side APIs to retrieve weather data for cities.

 I had to register for an API key from openweathermpa.org, too.
+Local Storage is being used to store persistent data.

 Subsequently, I was able to say that the following User Story met its Acceptance Criteria (A/C):